College Factual by our College Data Analytics Team

 A degree in communication & journalism is more popular than many other degrees.
 In fact, it ranks #11 out of 38 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2024, College Factual analyzed 51 schools in order to identify the top ones for its Best Communication & Journalism Schools in the New England Region ranking.
-When you put them all together, these colleges and universities awarded 7,134 degrees in communication & journalism during the 2020-2021 academic year.
+Combined, these schools handed out 7,013 degrees in communication & journalism to qualified students.

 Jump to one of the following sections: * Degree-Level Rankings